 The Kansas fourteen/thirty (14/30) day notice to comply or quit is used to inform a tenant of their lease violations, how to cure the violations, and when the lease agreement will terminate if they do not comply with the notice.
 The tenant will have fourteen (14) days to cure all non-compliances or the landlord will terminate the lease/rental agreement in thirty (30) days.
 If the tenant commits the same violations within six (6) months from the date of notice is received, the landlord can terminate the rental agreement with a 30-Day Notice to Quit (with no option to cure).
 Laws – § 58-2564(a) and §

-The Kansas ten (10) day notice to pay or quit is used to inform tenants that they must pay rent within ten (10) days or else be forced to vacate.
-The tenant may be served with the notice to pay or quit immediately after they neglect to pay rent by the due date unless the lease specifies a grace period.
+The Kansas ten (10) day notice to pay or quit is used to inform tenants that they must pay rent within ten (10) days or else they will be forced to vacate.
+The tenant may be served with the notice to pay or quit immediately after they neglect to pay rent by the due date (unless the lease specifies a grace period).
 If the tenant can pay the total sum within ten (10) days, the tenancy will not be terminated, and the tenant will retain possession of the rental unit.
-However, if the notice period expires and the tenant does not pay or vacate, the landlord will have the authorization to file an eviction lawsuit
+However, if the notice period expires and the tenant does not pay or vacate, the landlord will have the authorization to file

 The Kansas three (3) day notice to pay or quit is to be used by a landlord when a tenant refuses or neglects to pay their rent.
 Kansas law does not specify a grace period for rent payments.
 Therefore, the landlord is permitted to deliver the notice to the tenant on the day following the date rent is due.
 The tenant will be allowed three (3) days to either pay the total rent or vacate the dwelling.
 If the tenant does not pay their rent or move out within three (3) days, the lease will be terminated, and the landlord can file a Forcible Detainer (eviction lawsuit) to seek